 The Blair Athletic Department is sponsoring this Friday night, December 5, 2025, Alumni Basketball Game.

-Saturday, December 6, the Athletic Department will be inducting the Centennial Year Class into the Blair Athletic Hall of Fame.
-Blair Athletic
+Saturday, December 6, the Athletic Department will be inducting the Centennial Year Class into

 Director Rita Boule and her staff are working hard to top the sold-out inaugural event, which inducted 19 individuals and seven undefeated championship teams.
 This year’s event will start with a pre-event reception, followed by the induction of the new members, in ALUMNI HALL at Montgomery Blair.

-The cornerstone of the Blair experience is, of course, its academic program.
-While always a high achieving school, Blair’s reputation for academic excellence was enhanced immensely with the start of the Magnet Program forty years ago.
+achieving school, Blair’s reputation for academic excellence was enhanced immensely with the start of the Magnet Program forty years ago.

 During this event, sponsored by the Blair Magnet Program Foundation, we will not only celebrate the accomplishments of the Magnet Program and its incredible graduates, but we will also show our pride in Blair’s ability to provide excellent educational experiences for its entire large and diverse student body for a century.

-When we asked our Alumni Association members to list the one thing they thought was the highlight of Blair’s first 100 years, many of you listed “the teachers” or “the faculty.”
+members to list the one thing they thought was the highlight of Blair’s first 100 years, many of you listed “the teachers” or “the faculty.”

 We agree with you.
 So, we are sponsoring a Faculty Appreciation Day on Thursday, February 4, 2026.
 We will invite all former Blair faculty members to come back to Blair and receive thanks from Blair Alumni for preparing them to be successful at Blair, as well preparing them to be successful after Blair in their chosen fields.